-Holiday concerts continue through December at Concordia
+Holiday concerts held at Concordia

 The music department at Concordia invited listeners to swing into the season with three holiday concerts in December.
 Concordia’s Jazz Ensemble and Vocal Jazz Choir performed at the annual Winter JazzFest on Dec.
 13 in the Weller Hall Auditorium.
 On Saturday, Dec.
 14, the university’s Chamber Orchestra gave a recital.
 The Concordia Handbell Choir and Handbell Choir II also rang in the holidays with a recital on Sunday Dec.
 15.